-Specific humidity and the mixing ratio measure the actual amount of water vapour in the air as a weight in grams.
-They are very similar but the specific humidity is the weight of water vapour for every kilogram of air (including water vapour) whereas the mixing ratio is the weight of water vapour for every kilogram of dry air (not including water vapour).
+Specific humidity and the mixing ratio measure the amount of water vapour in the air.
+They are very similar but the specific humidity is the mass of water vapour in a mass of air (including dry air and water vapour), whereas the mixing ratio is the ratio of the mass of water vapour to mass of dry air (not including water vapour).

 'Dew point temperature' and 'wet bulb temperature' are also measures of humidity.
 These are both measures of how close the air is to being saturated.
 If they are equal to the actual air temperature then the air is saturated and RH is 100 %.